apache/camel/examples/camel-example-guice-jms/README.txt

 =============

 This example shows how to work with files and JMS, using Guice to boot up Camel and configure the routes.
-It can be run using Maven or Ant.

 The example consumes messages from a queue and writes them to the file system.